 SASB North, Room 2203 (919-966-2143)

 CSSAC is dedicated to promoting academic excellence to assist students in achieving their academic goals while enrolled at Carolina.
-Its constituent programs (Academic Support Program for Student Athletes, Learning Center, Center for Student Academic Counseling, Summer Bridge, and Writing Center) provide support for students in developing the skills and strategies needed to achieve academic success.
+Its constituent programs (Learning Center, Center for Student Academic Counseling, Summer Bridge, and Writing Center) provide support for students in developing the skills and strategies needed to achieve academic success.
 This commitment to student learning supports the university’s mission to “teach students at all levels.”

 If you would like to make a gift to support any of our programs, please click on the Make a Gift tab at the top this page.